 This is the most important part of the project that will influence when the project’s construction starts.
 Earlier it appeared that the BMRCL’s innovative financing techniques, touted by them as the hall-mark of the project, would finance a bulk of it, but looking at the funding options proposed (not exhaustive or set on stone), the BMRCL expects to borrow a similar or significant amount to fund it:

 • Future Extension: The line is proposed to be extended to Hebbal via Nagawara which is the most logical next step.
 Similar to this in Gurgaon, I believe the superstructure of the viaduct between the Baiyappanahalli Depot & KR Puram Station will likely include a physical provision for its extension.

 For more detailed info, do check out the DPR.

 There are lots of positive take-aways from the DPR, like the decision to use of CBTC signalling and U-shaped girders for construction.
 That said, project funding is the most important component in all construction projects and at this time, no funds towards its execution have been (publically) tied up or promised by any government, lending agency or private company.
 Land acquisition is tricky, never easy and even more so in Bangalore because it’s not BMRCL’s forte as currently being witnessed in Phase 2’s execution where land notifications for many sections have not even been prepared or sent out.

 After the BMRCL encorporates everyone’s suggestions, the DPR will be presented to the state government’s cabinet.
-Whenever they approve, the exact funding split/outlay will be known, and the BMRCL will then take steps to appoint a detailed design contractor (DDC) to assist with the line’s design.
+Whenever they approve, the exact funding split/outlay will be known, and the BMRCL will then take steps to appoint a detailed design consultant (DDC) to assist with the line’s design.
 Overall, the government’s enthusiasm is very encouraging and with many pre-construction tasks still pending, I expect construction work to begin in 2018-2019.